-We entered into a supply and exclusive marketing, sales and distribution agreement with the Russian pharmaceutical company Pharmasyntez in February 2013 (the "Pharmasyntez Agreement").
-The Pharmasyntez Agreement grants Pharmasyntez exclusive license and distribution rights for Paclical in Russia and the CIS, as well as Ukraine, Georgia and Turkmenistan.
-The initial term of the Pharmasyntez Agreement expires five (5) years from the date Paclical receives marketing authorization in Russia.
-Pharmasyntez will have sole responsibility under the Pharmasyntez Agreement for sales and marketing costs in Russia and the CIS.
+We entered into a supply and exclusive marketing, sales and distribution agreement with the Indian generic pharmaceutical company Hetero Labs LTD in June 2017 (the "Hetero Agreement") which is substainsally similar to the Pharmasyntez Agreement which was replaced with the Hetero Agreement.
+The Hetero Agreement grants Hetero exclusive license and distribution rights for Paclical in Russia and the CIS, as well as Ukraine, Georgia and Turkmenistan.
+The initial term of the Hetero Agreement expires five (5) years, with an opportunity to agree on a two (2) years prolongation twelve (12) months before expiration.
+Hetero will have sole responsibility under the Hetero Agreement for sales and marketing costs in Russia and the CIS.
 We are responsible for obtaining registration approval in Russia, including performing any clinical research required to market Paclical.
-Pharmasyntez pays all costs relating to marketing authorization approval in the CIS, including any necessary clinical trials.
+The agreement also contains an option for Hetero Group that the products Doxophos and Docecal shall be encompassed by the agreement.
+Hetero Group is responsible for the costs of marketing approval and sales.